JBrinco/Chromapy/README.md

 This submodule can apply some types of multivariate analysis methods mostly for dimensionality reduction.
 At the moment it does principal component analysis (PCA) and partial least squares (PLS).
 It can:
 - Normalize data according to several different algorithms;
-- Calculat principal components for PCA and PLS;
+- Calculate principal components for PCA and PLS;
 - Plot the results in several different ways (loadings, samples, biplot...)

 ## Design of Experiments <a name="overview_doe"></a>